zmiguel2011/PFL-TP1/README.md

 | intermediateState | `intermediate_state(GameState),game_loop(GameState,P1,P2,Level).` will start the game in an intermediate state |
 | finalState | `final_state(GameState),game_loop(GameState,P1,P2,Level).` will start the game in an final state |

-Note: P1 and P2 are the players, which can 'H' for human or 'C' for computer.
+Note: P1 and P2 are the players, which can be h for human or c for computer.
 In the latter, the user can select levels 1 or 2 in the last parameter of the game_loop/4 predicate.

 #### Initial State